dhmit/gender_novels/gender_novels/deployment/static/markdowns/gender_novels_analysis.md

 statistically significant or simply flukes.

 ## Our Data
-Due to the availability of resources, it is necessary to point out thatour analysis will not precisely reflect popular literature in the 19th century.
+Due to the availability of resources, it is necessary to point out that our analysis will not precisely reflect popular literature in the 19th century.
 It is important to consider whether the obscurity/popularity of a novel is relevant to our analysis.
 For example, 19th century novels featuring more radical implications on gender roles may have become more